imfirozalamin/imfirozalamin/README.md

 ## 🧠 About Me

-I'm a dedicated and versatile full stack developer with a passion for building efficient, scalable, and user-friendly web applications.
+I'm a dedicated and versatile developer with a passion for building efficient, scalable, and user-friendly web applications.
 My technical expertise includes **React**, **Next.js**, **Node.js**, **Tailwind CSS**, **MongoDB**, and **Python**.

 💡 I’m currently working on creative agency tools and performance-focused web platforms.